google/bumble/docs/mkdocs/src/transports/android_emulator.md

 ANDROID EMULATOR TRANSPORT
 ==========================

+!!! warning
+    Bluetooth support in the Android emulator has recently changed.
+The older mode, using the `android-emulator` transport name with Bumble, while still implemented, is now obsolete, and may not be supported by recent versions of the emulator.
+    Use the `android-netsim` transport name instead.

-The Android emulator transport either connects, as a host, to a "Root Canal" virtual controller ("host" mode), or attaches a virtual controller to the Android Bluetooth host stack ("controller" mode).
+The Android "netsim" transport either connects, as a host, to a **Netsim** virtual controller ("host" mode), or acts as a virtual controller itself ("controller" mode) accepting host connections.

 ## Moniker
-The moniker syntax for an Android Emulator transport is: `android-emulator:[mode=<host|controller>][<hostname>:<port>]`, where the `mode` parameter can specify running as a host or a controller, and `<hostname>:<port>` can specify a host name (or IP address) and TCP port number on which to reach the gRPC server for the emulator.
+The moniker syntax for an Android Emulator "netsim" transport is: `android-netsim:[<host>:<port>][<options>]`, where `<options>` is a ','-separated list of `<name>=<value>` pairs`.
+The `mode` parameter name can specify running as a host or a controller, and `<hostname>:<port>` can specify a host name (or IP address) and TCP port number on which to reach the gRPC server for the emulator (in "host" mode), or to accept gRPC connections (in "controller" mode).
-Both the `mode=<host|controller>` and `<hostname>:<port>` parameters are optional (so the moniker `android-emulator` by itself is a valid moniker, which will create a transport in `host` mode, connected to `localhost` on the default gRPC port for the emulator).
+Both the `mode=<host|controller>` and `<hostname>:<port>` parameters are optional (so the moniker `android-netsim` by itself is a valid moniker, which will create a transport in `host` mode, connected to `localhost` on the default gRPC port for the Netsim background process).

 !!! example Example
-    `android-emulator`
+    `android-netsim`
-    connect as a host to the emulator on localhost:8554
+    connect as a host to Netsim on the gRPC port discovered automatically.

 !!! example Example
-    `android-emulator:mode=controller`
+    `android-netsim:_:8555,mode=controller`
-    connect as a controller to the emulator on localhost:8554
+    Run as a controller, accepting gRPC connection on port 8555.

 !!! example Example
-    `android-emulator:localhost:8555`
+    `android-netsim:localhost:8555`
+    connect as a host to Netsim on localhost:8555

+!!! example Example
+    `android-netsim:localhost:8555`
-    connect as a host to the emulator on localhost:8555
+    connect as a host to Netsim on localhost:8555

+!!! example Example
+    `android-netsim:name=bumble1234`
+    connect as a host to Netsim on the discovered gRPC port, using `bumble1234` as the controller instance name.